What do you get when you cross a concept with an afterthought? You get the Edsel, a name synonymous with failure.

 How did the pathetically proud, lovably odd Edsel earn a spot alongside New Coke, the Susan B. Anthony dollar and Betamax atop the pantheon of product blunders, a universal symbol for failure?
 Let’s find out.

 Timing Is Everything…Especially When its Bad

-Work began on the Edsel in the early days of 1955.
-America was at an apex of optimism.
-The post war decade that proceeded brought tremendous expansion.
+When work began on the Edsel in the early days of 1955, America was at an apex of optimism.
+The post war decade that proceeded had brought tremendous expansion.
 Job opportunities were aplenty.
 Incomes were soaring.
 An affluent new middle class had emerged to power the nation on a quantum leap in consumerism.
 The Baby Boom was in full swing.
-As cities overflowed with growing families, suburbs sprouted.
-Sprawl entered the nation’s lexicon.
-This exodus to the hinterlands was made smooth by a new interstate highway system, and painless by dirt cheap gasoline.
-It was a revolutionary time in personal transportation.
+As cities overflowed with growing families.
+New suburbs sprouted, as “sprawl” entered the nation’s lexicon.
+And the exodus to the hinterlands was made smooth by a new interstate highway system, painless by dirt cheap gasoline.

 Selling cars in a recession is hard.
 Selling an unproven car that was designed for good times aplenty is doubly so.
 But with the resources of one of the world’s largest companies behind it, Edsel might have been able to ride out the storm…had that been its only handicap.